1Marc/marcgrabanski.com/src/pages/articles/2008-07-11-rmg-connect-minneapolis/index.md

 - JWT subsidized my trip to a web development conference in Boston, The Ajax Experience 2007.
 - I was able to grow my abilities by researching during down times.

-There are so many words I could say about my last 2 years working with JWT Minneapolis, but I think I'll stick to the above for now.
--Thank you to everyone I worked with!
+There are so many words I could say about my last 2 years working with JWT Minneapolis, but I think I'll stick to the above for now. **Thank you to everyone I worked with!**
--

 LinkedIn has many recommendations that I received from coworkers at JWT Minneapolis through [LinkedIn](http://www.linkedin.com/in/1marc)